Category: State Tax Questions

 Community Property States

-In a community property state most property that is acquired during a marriage is considered owned jointly by both spouses.
+In a community property state, most property that is acquired during a marriage is considered owned jointly by both spouses.
 In the event of death, divorce or annulment the property is divided.
-Community property laws also apply to Registered Domestic Partners (RDP's) in certain states, such as California.
+Community property laws also apply to Registered Domestic Partners (RDP's) in certain states, such as California and Washington.
 Federal tax law generally defers to state law on matters relating to property.

 Generally, if you file a federal tax return separately from your spouse, you must report half of all community income and all of your separate income.
 A Registered Domestic Partner must also report half of all community income and all of his or her separate income on their federal tax return.
 Generally , the laws of the state in which you are domiciled govern whether you have community property and community income or separate property and separate income for federal tax purposes.

 6. New Mexico

 *These states are Community Property States and also have No State Income Tax.